 Note: If you want to run 232key as a service because you want to hide it from your end users, please also see the following question and make sure that your intended use of 232key complies with our EULA.

-No, unfortunately we cannot allow you to distribute 232key.
+You are not allowed to redistribute the binary files.
 Due to the licensing conditions of a third-party library and the programming tools used to make 232key, there's nothing we can do about this.
 232key is meant to be downloaded and installed by end users on general purpose desktop computers.
 Please see our EULA for details.

 Nowhere, 232key is not open source software.
 The free version is free as in beer, not as in speech.